F5Networks/f5-cloud-failover-extension/docs/userguide/azure.rst

 These are the minimum requirements for setting up Cloud Failover in Microsoft Azure:

 - **2 BIG-IP systems in Active/Standby configuration**.
 You can find an example ARM template |armtemplate|.
 Any configuration tool can be used to provision the resources.
-- **An Azure |managed-identity| with sufficient access**.
+- **An Azure system-assigned or user-managed identity with sufficient access**.
 This should be limited to the appropriate resource groups that contain the BIG-IP VNet as well as any route tables that will be updated.
 See the instructions below for creating and assigning an MSI.
+Read more about managed identities |managed-identity|.
 - **A storage account for Cloud Failover extension cluster-wide file(s)** that is tagged with a key/value pair corresponding to the key/value(s) provided in the `externalStorage.scopingTags` section of the Cloud Failover extension configuration.

   ..
 IMPORTANT:: Ensure the required storage accounts do not have public access.